Short Courses: 12-13 October 2024

 Participants have the option of taking a two-day short-course bundle at discounted costs.

-All classes will begin at 8:30 am in Austin Marriott Downtown.
+All classes will begin at 8:30 am in rooms 501 and 502 at Austin Marriott Downtown.

 The short courses are held in conjunction with the 95th Annual Meeting of The Society of Rheology (October 13-17, 2024).
 Check out the lodging information page.